As part of modernizing and adapting to new challenges, railroads are seeking to revise outdated or unnecessary rules on crew staffing.

 Safety is the industry’s foremost responsibility and recent years have been the safest ever.
 The safety technology to support single-person crews exists today and freight railroads will only continue to get safer as newer safety technologies are deployed.
-The most prominent safety technology is Positive Train Control, slated for full implementation within the next year.
+The most prominent safety technology is Positive Train Control (PTC).

-- Single-person crews in the locomotive cab are in widespread use in freight rail throughout Europe and on passenger rail systems globally.
-Single-person crews have also been in use – even prior to PTC – on various short-line and regional freight railroads in the United States.
+Single-person crews in the locomotive cab already are in widespread use in freight rail throughout Europe and on passenger rail systems globally.
+Single-person crews have been in use – even prior to PTC – on various short-line and regional freight railroads in the United States.
 The major freight railroads also often operate with just one person in the locomotive for short distances.
+Here are several examples:

-- The Federal Railroad Administration has noted that there is no “reliable or conclusive statistical data” to justify requiring two-person crews.
+The Federal Railroad Administration notes that there is no “reliable or conclusive statistical data” to justify requiring two-person crews.

 In New Labor Round, Modernizing Crew Staffing is a Key Issue

 One of the most pressing needs for railroads is to modernize the size and makeup of train crews.
 At present, most U.S. freight railroads employ two people on a locomotive, an engineer and a conductor.
-But in order to take full advantage of billions of dollars of investment in modern safety technology, railroads must revise outdated or unnecessary staffing rules that effectively freeze in place current crew staffing.
+But to take full advantage of billions of dollars of investment in modern safety technology and the government-mandated development and installation of PTC, railroads must revise outdated or unnecessary staffing rules that effectively freeze in place current crew staffing.

-Crew size issues have always been the domain of collective bargaining negotiations — and railroads believe that they should remain a subject of negotiations as the new round gets underway.
+Crew size issues have always been the domain of collective bargaining negotiations — and railroads believe that they should be addressed through negotiations in this round of bargaining.

 Technology is Changing the Role of the Conductor Position

-With the implementation of PTC, the conductor’s existing onboard observer and recorder duties will be redundant and unnecessary.
+The implementation of PTC renders the conductor’s existing onboard observer and recorder duties unnecessary.

-- The conductor has over the last 30-40 years served two primary roles in freight operations: first, as a ground service employee to assist with planned or unplanned work events along the train’s route; and second, as an in-cab observer/recorder to call out signals and record directives from the dispatcher in support of the engineer, who operates the locomotive.
+The conductor has served two primary roles in freight operations during the last 30-40 years: first, as a ground service employee to assist with planned or unplanned work events along the train’s route; and second, as an in-cab observer and recorder to call out signals and record directives from the dispatcher in support of the engineer, who operates the locomotive.

-- The conductor’s existing observer/recorder role in the locomotive cab will be unnecessary because the specific functions presently served – calling out signals and recording directives from the dispatcher about the train’s permitted movements – are or can be incorporated into the PTC system.
+The conductor’s existing observer and recorder role in the locomotive cab is unnecessary in the PTC environment because the specific functions presently served – calling out signals and recording directives from the dispatcher about the train’s permitted movements – are or can be incorporated into the PTC system.
 Other long-existing technologies on board U.S. freight trains – sometimes called an “alerter” system – already guard against any potential incapacitation of the engineer.

-- The other reason the conductor has historically been on-board the train – to be available for any necessary ground-service when the train is stopped – can be addressed with ground-based positions.
+The remaining reason the conductor has historically been on-board the train – to be available for any necessary ground-service when the train is stopped – can be addressed with ground-based positions.

-- While conductors and engineers both occupy the cab of the locomotive, their roles are not akin to co-pilots of a commercial aircraft.
-Indeed, there is only one full set of operating controls in a locomotive, placed at the engineer’s stand.
+While conductors and engineers both occupy the cab of the locomotive, their roles are not like co-pilots of commercial aircraft.
+That is why there is only one full set of operating controls in a locomotive, placed at the engineer’s stand.